aahn84/mossy-mood-tracker-frontend/readme.md

 # Mossy Mood Tracker
 Mossy is Galvanize Seattle's Data Science Dog.
-She is known to be a little fickle, and this tracker is intended to allow users to report each interaction with her.
+She is known to be a little fickle, and this tracker is intended to allow users to report interactions with her.
 Each submission is stored in a backend database, and interactions are displayed to help the user understand the best time of day to play with Mossy.

 ### Live URL: http://mossymoodtracker.surge.sh/
 #### Frontend GitHub: https://github.com/aahn84/mossy-mood-tracker-frontend